griffinwork40/clickup-mcp/ELEVENLABS_EXPORT_GUIDE.md

 ### Issue: Missing phone_number column

-**Solution**: Run the Python script in Step 5 to add the `phone_number` column that combines Personal Phone and Biz Phone number.
+**Solution**: Set `add_phone_number_column: true` in the export parameters.
+The MCP tool will automatically create the column.
+If you prefer manual creation, use the Python script in Step 5.

 ### Issue: Empty phone numbers